fadhifatah/flutter-rnd/README.md

 # Research and Development

 A new Flutter project.
 This project is created to test, try and error, run and build any Flutter possibilities.
 This is also a good place to exercise what has been learnt and/or what will be developed before it published.
-Proper to experiment things.
+A proper way to experiment things.
 Much like cookbook, codelab and demo combined as one.

 ## Getting Started